billy22g/handbook/CONTRIBUTING.md

 This will be fleshed out in future iterations.
 For now, keep in mind that content appearing in the handbook should exemplify [best practices with regard to content](https://pages.18f.gov/content-guide/).
 Handbook content should be welcoming, personable, and free from jargon.

-## Private information

-Some information in the Handbook is available only for people within the 18F organization.
-Content creators should put information that needs to be private in the following format:

-`{% if site.internal %}` CONTENT `{% endif %}`

 ## Public domain

 This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).